OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/_index.en.md

 The new system is expected to:

 - be easy to integrate with [timetable v2](../timetable/)
-- handle simulations of a full trip, with a complete known path, following a schedule
+- handle simulations of a full trip, with a complete known path, possibly following a schedule
 - handle simulations where the path is discovered incrementaly
 - handle rich train state (pantograph position, battery state)
 - handle reactions to signaling